GC-public-learning/flutter_1st_app/README.md

 ),
 ~~~

-4) add an image on the beginning on the list of widget and wrap it on a expanded widget
+4) add an image on the beginning of the list of widgets and wrap it on a expanded widget
 ~~~
 Expanded(
   flex: 2